kauppie/sliceutils/README.md

 Partitions slice elements into two separate slices by argument function's boolean return value.

+### >> _PartitionInPlace_

+Partitions a slice in place so that the first partition contains elements for which the argument function return `true`, and the second partition contains elements that the function returns `false` for.

 ### >> _Reverse_

+Creates a slice where the order of elements are reversed.

+### >> _ReverseInPlace_

-Reverses the order of elements in a slice.
+Creates a slice where the order of elements are reversed.

 ## Performance